Emil J. Boucek

 Emil J. Boucek (April 20, 1917 – March 3, 2005) was an American politician.

 Born in Chicago, Illinois, Boucek served as a constable and as a bailiff for Cook County, Illinois.
 He also served as a village clerk for Brookfield, Illinois.
 He lived in Western Springs, Illinois.
 Boucek served in the Illinois House of Representatives from 1977 to 1983 and was a Republican.
 He died from pancreatic cancer at his home in Willowbrook, Illinois.

+His great nephew Timothy Boucek resides in Batavia, Illinois.